-Both Rayhan and Ugonabo told us that cosmetic procedures are the most effective methods of improving dark circles — if they’re caused by volume loss creating shadows, injectable fillers (typically hyaluronic acid based) or a lower eyelift (called lower blepharoplasty) are most effective, while laser skin resurfacing with a CO2 laser can help with thinning of the skin and blood pooling.
-Garshick added that hyperpigmentation or discoloration can often be treated with chemical peels.
+Cosmetic procedures are the most effective way to treat dark circles, according to our experts.
+If the discoloration is caused by volume loss creating shadows, injectable fillers (typically hyaluronic acid-based) or a lower eyelift (called lower blepharoplasty) are most effective, while laser skin resurfacing with a CO2 laser can help with thinning of the skin and blood pooling, says Rayhan.
+Chemical peels performed in-office by a dermatologist or skin care professional can also help treat hyperpigmentation or discoloration, according to Garshick.

-But if cosmetic procedures aren’t for you, using over-the-counter eye creams and skin care products can still help reduce the appearance of dark circles.
+If cosmetic procedures aren’t for you, using over-the-counter eye creams and skin care products can still help reduce the appearance of dark circles.
 (Keep in mind that you won’t get the same results as you would get from in-house cosmetic procedures.)
-Ugonabo noted that one of the best ways to reduce the appearance of darkness under the eyes is by hydrating and moisturizing the area, which can be accomplished by using eye creams with ingredients that induce collagen like retinol and vitamin C. “The same ingredients that help prevent and treat skin aging are helpful for under the eyes,” Waldorf said.
+One of the best ways to reduce the appearance of darkness under the eyes is by hydrating and moisturizing the area using eye creams with ingredients that induce collagen, like retinol and vitamin C.

-To help you choose the best eye creams or skincare products for treating dark circles, we’ve compiled a checklist of important ingredients to look for below.
+To help you choose the best skin care products to treat dark circles, we’ve compiled a checklist of important ingredients to look for.

 - Caffeine works to constrict the blood vessels under the eyes, reducing redness.
-“Those with dark circles that result from thin skin around the eyes making underlying blood vessels more visible should look for a caffeine-containing eye cream.
-Similarly, caffeine may also help with under-eye puffiness,” Garshick said.
+“Those with dark circles that result from thin skin around the eyes making underlying blood vessels more visible should look for a caffeine-containing eye cream, which may also help with under-eye puffiness,” says Garshick.

-- Dimethicone and cyclomethicone are emollients that lock in moisture while also acting as a spackle between cells to make skin look smoother and silkier, according to Waldorf.
+- Dimethicone and cyclomethicone are emollients that lock in moisture and act as a spackle between cells to make skin look smoother and silkier, according to Waldorf.

-- Vitamin C and polyphenols help reduce oxidative stress from environmental pollutants, Waldorf said.
-“Vitamin C is an antioxidant that can also have a brightening effect on the skin,” Ugonabo noted.
-Keep in mind that eye products with vitamin C have lower concentrations of the active ingredient than those for the rest of the face.
+- Vitamin C and polyphenols help reduce oxidative stress from environmental pollutants, according to Waldorf.
+“Vitamin C is an antioxidant that can also have a brightening effect on the skin,” says Ugonabo.

 - Peptides are the building blocks of collagen, which helps keep your skin firm and smooth.
 As you age, the rate of collagen your skin produces slows down, so using eye creams with peptides helps stimulate their growth.
-“Because the skin around the eye is thin, eye creams containing peptides can help strengthen and thicken the skin around the eye,” Garshick said.
+“Because the skin around the eye is thin, eye creams containing peptides can help strengthen and thicken the skin around the eye,” says Garshick.

-Each of our experts recommended always wearing sunscreen — even around the eyelids — to protect the skin, especially since hyperpigmentation from sun damage can worsen dark circles over time, according to Rayhan.
-“Regular use of moisturizers and sunscreen can be important to keep the skin under the eyes hydrated and healthy and prevent the appearance of dark circles,” Garshick said.
-While some factors may be out of your control, “using sunscreen helps prevent UV damage that can contribute to volume loss and hyperpigmentation which can otherwise lead to dark circles,” she added.
+You should always wear sunscreen during the day — even around the eyelids — to protect the skin, especially since hyperpigmentation from sun damage can worsen dark circles over time, according to Rayhan.
+While some factors may be out of your control, “using sunscreen helps prevent UV damage that can contribute to volume loss and hyperpigmentation which can otherwise lead to dark circles,” Garshick says.